Andy4495/skat-scoresheet/README.md

 - Ramsch
   - There is no Bock during a Ramsch round
     - A "nobody bids 18" Ramsch hand has Bock scoring during Bock round
+    - If Grand Hand is allowed during a Ramsch round, then:
+      - No Bock can be created, regardless of other settings
+      - Kontra/Rekontra is not allowed, regardless of other settings
   - A player taking all tricks (Durchmarsch) scores +120 points
   - If no single player takes all tricks, then the player who collects the most card points has those card points deducted
     - More than one player can lose points in the case of a tie